etheres/ethereum-frontier-geth-python-vagrant/README.md

 Install Vagrant and VirtualBox

 ## Running
-First, add Ubuntu trusty64 Vagrant image by running "vagrant init ubuntu/trusty64".
+First, add Ubuntu trusty64 Vagrant image by running "vagrant box add ubuntu/trusty64".
 Then, run "vagrant up --provision" followed by "vagrant ssh" to connect to the VM.